Certifications & Compliance

 XMedius enables American schools subject to FERPA to leverage the secure XMedius environment to process, maintain, and store protected student information in accordance with FERPA policies.

 The Sarbanes-Oxley Act of 2002 is legislation passed by the U.S. Congress to protect shareholders and the general public from accounting errors and fraudulent practices in the workplace, as well as improve the accuracy of corporate disclosures.

 XMedius helps IT departments that are increasingly tasked with creating and maintaining a corporate records archive in a cost-effective fashion that satisfies the requirements put forth by the legislation.

-In 1998, the US Congress amended the Rehabilitation Act to require Federal agencies to make their electronic and information technology accessible to people with disabilities.
-Section 508 was enacted to eliminate barriers in information technology, to make new opportunities for people with disabilities available, and to encourage development of technologies that will help achieve these goals.
-The law applies to all Federal agencies when they develop, procure, maintain, or use electronic and information technology.
-Under Section 508, agencies must give disabled employees and members of the public access to information that is comparable to the access available to others.
+Section 508 applies to all U.S. Federal agencies when they develop, procure, maintain, or use information technology.
+Under the law, agencies must give disabled employees and members of the public access to information that is comparable to the access available to others.